 Using the example of TeleTax, at \$150 per accountant per night, we found that Ms. Lancaster maximizes profit by hiring five accountants.
-The $MP_L$ of the fifth accountant is $\Delta Q$ ; it is 17.
-At five accountants, the marginal cost of a call is $\Delta TC/\Delta Q = \$150/17 = \$8.82$ , which is less than the price of \$10 per call, so hiring that accountant adds to her profit.
+The MP_L of the fifth accountant is ΔQ ; it is 17.
+At five accountants, the marginal cost of a call is $\Delta TC/\Delta Q = $150/17 = 8.82 , which is less than the price of \$10 per call, so hiring that accountant adds to her profit.
 At six accountants, the marginal cost of a call would be \$150/13 = \$11.54, which is greater than the \$10 price, so hiring a sixth accountant would lower profit.
-The profit-maximizing output of 93 calls, found by comparing marginal cost and price, is thus consistent with the profit-maximizing quantity of labor of five accountants, found by comparing marginal revenue product and marginal factor cost.
+The profit-maximizing output of 93 calls, found by comparing marginal cost and price, is thus consistent with the profit-maximizing quantity of labor of five accountants, found by comparing marginal factor cost.